Ivo Prokopiev: Media freedom

 Since the collapse of the communist regime in Bulgaria, freedom of press has experienced notorious difficulties.
 International observers such as Reporters Without Borders and the Reuters Institute have highlighted the growing concentration of media ownership and the close entanglement between political elites, household TV Channels like bTV and NOVA, and media outlets.
 At the center of this media-opoly is oligarch Delyan Peevski, whose New Bulgarian Media Group at one point owned an estimated 80% of Bulgaria's print media and held significant stakes across television and distribution networks.
 His control over Bulgarian media has drawn international criticism and, in June 2021, both the United States and the United Kingdom imposed Global Magnitsky sanctions on him, citing his involvement in corruption, influence-peddling, and efforts to manipulate media and institutions.

-Against this backdrop, Economedia’s newspapers Capital and Dnevnik, under the ownership of Ivo Prokopiev, have been prominent in investigating and breaking several high-level scandals.
-Notably, Capital played a central role in uncovering the embezzlement and eventual collapse of the Corporate Commercial Bank (KTB) in 2014 and documenting connections between Peevski and the bank’s former owner—a major economic upheaval in Bulgaria.
-Capital’s coverage of Delyan Peevski’s brief 2013 appointment as Director of the State Agency for National Security (DANS)—a move protested nationwide—has been credited with helping catalyze the largest public demonstrations since the end of communism in Bulgaria.
+Against this backdrop, Economedia's newspapers Capital and Dnevnik, under the ownership of Prokopiev, have been prominent in investigating and breaking several high-level scandals.
+Notably, Capital played a central role in uncovering the embezzlement and eventual collapse of the Corporate Commercial Bank (KTB) in 2014 and documenting connections between Peevski and the bank's former owner - a major economic upheaval in Bulgaria.
+Capital's coverage of Delyan Peevski's brief 2013 appointment as Director of the State Agency for National Security (DANS)(a move protested nationwide) has been credited with helping catalyze the largest public demonstrations since the end of communism in Bulgaria.
 Economedia also provided leading coverage of the scandals leading up to the 2020–2021 mass protests against corruption under Prime Minister Boyko Borisov, and the police brutality which took place during them, playing a vital role in public accountability.